KelvinHere/Yoga_Milestone_4/testing.md

 - While logged in, superusers can access "Superuser admin" where they can
     - Accept/reject users requests to become an instructor
     - Remove instructor status from an instructor
+- Press the featured lessons button to display a cycling card of high rated, random, free lessons

 - **Error and Invalid request handling**
 - While logged out, users cannot access the following views